 Research output per year

-Characteristics and development of stable mussel beds play a major role within these frameworks.
-Therefore, it is important to have a clear picture of the stability and the characteristics of the mussel bed that determine stability.
-In addition, there have been developments in recent decades that could influence the natural development of mussel beds, such as the introduction of the Pacific oyster, subsidence due to gas extraction and rising sea levels.
-It is not yet known if and how these new developments, affect the stability of mussel beds.
-The aim of the project is to obtain detailed information on the condition, development and stability of a number of selected mussel beds in the Wadden Sea.
+The development of stable mussel beds is important for the natural value of the Wadden Sea.
+Therefore, it is important to obtain knowledge about characteristics of mussel beds that determine their stability.
+In addition, in recent decades there have been developments that may affect the natural development of mussel beds such as the introduction of the Pacific oyster, subsidence caused by gas extraction and sea level rise.
+It is not well known if and how these new developments affect the stability of mussel beds.
+The aim of the project is to obtain detailed information on the condition, development and stability of selected mussel beds in the Wadden Sea.

 Status | Active |